CBP CROSS Rulings: How to Search the Customs Database

 When CBP conducts a Focused Assessment audit, they evaluate the importer's internal controls over classification.
 A memo that shows systematic CROSS research, GRI-based reasoning, and documented comparison of facts is the kind of evidence that satisfies the reasonable care inquiry.

-When Should You NOT Rely on a CROSS Ruling?
+When Should You NOT Rely on a CBP CROSS Ruling?

-Rulings have boundaries.
-Using an outdated or inapplicable ruling to justify a classification is worse than having no ruling at all — it demonstrates selective use of evidence rather than genuine analysis.
+CROSS rulings have boundaries.
+Using an outdated or inapplicable ruling to justify a classification is worse than having no ruling at all, it demonstrates selective use of evidence rather than genuine analysis.

-Do not rely on a CROSS ruling when:
+Do not rely on a CBP CROSS ruling when:

 • The ruling has been revoked or modified.
 CROSS cross-references revocations, but you must actively check.
 CBP publishes proposed revocations in the Customs Bulletin before finalizing them.